rubinius/rubinius-book/part_i/what_measuring.md

 # Measuring

+The configuration options for metrics are accessible using the `-Xhelp` command line option:

          system.metrics.interval: Number of milliseconds between aggregation of VM metrics
                                   default: 10000
            system.metrics.target: Location to send metrics every interval: 'statsd', path